 Instead of using explicit data binding, ReactJS uses one direction – downward – data flow.
 In such a structure, child elements cannot affect parent data.
 To change an object, all a developer needs to do is modify its state and apply updates.
 Correspondingly, only allowed components will be upgraded.

-4. An open-source library: constantly developing and open to contributions
+4. An open-source Facebook library: constantly developing and open to the community

 Cons of ReactJS